opulencephp/Opulence/application/rdev/models/orm/README.md

 # Object-Relational Mapping
 **RDev** utilizes the *repository pattern* to encapsulate data retrieval from storage.  *Repositories* have *DataMappers* which actually interact directly with storage, eg cache and/or a relational database.
-Using a *unit of work*, all changes made to entities retrieved by repositories are tracked and automatically marked for update once the transaction is ready to commit.
-Similarly, entities added/deleted from a repository are marked for insertion/deletion in the unit of work.
-By executing all the write queries at once as opposed to throughout the lifetime of the application, you're guaranteed good performance.
+Repositories use *units of work*, which act as transactions across multiple repositories.
+The benefits of using units of work include:
+1. Transactions across multiple repositories can be rolled back, giving you "all or nothing" functionality
+2. Changes made to entities retrieved by repositories are automatically scheduled for updating when the unit of work is committed
+3. Database writes are queued and executed all at once when the unit of work is committed, giving you better performance than executing writes throughout the lifetime of the application

 ## Unit of Work Change Tracking
-If you pull an entity from a repository and make changes to it, wouldn't it be nice to not have to explicitly write it back to the database?
-Well, you can do that with the *unit of work*.
-Let's take a look:
+Let's take a look at how units of work can manage entities retrieved through repositories:
 ```php
 use RDev\Models\Databases\SQL;
 use RDev\Models\ORM;